MarkusBauer/saarctf-gamelib/docs/howto_checkers.md

 If you need additional software to run your checkerscript (python modules, system packages) you can install them in your service's `dependencies.sh`.

 1. Please check first if the package you need is already preinstalled.
-2. Then check if the package can be installed from Debian Bullseye's repository (using `apt`).
+2. Then check if the package can be installed from Debian Bookworm's repository (using `apt`).
    These packages are usually more stable and don't change that often.
 3. If not, you can freely use `python3 -m pip install`.